Saudi king and Russia's Putin want to go beyond oil

 In addition, Saudi Arabia is trying to build a closer relationship with President Trump and his administration, while the U.S. has sanctioned Russia over its involvement in the Ukraine crisis.

-Analysts say King Salman and President Putin will try to put those differences behind them.
+Analysts say King Salman and President Putin would try to put those differences behind them.

 "Both countries are looking to reap political and economic benefits during the visit," said Yury Barmin, an expert at the Russian International Affairs Council.